maxxiimo/the-front-end-manifesto/section-2.md

-Section II - Build Something
+Section II - Mobile on Rails
 ----------------------------